Parachromis motaguensis: Diet

-The Parachromis are not fussy eaters and will readily accept most food substances offered.
+The genus Parachromis are not fussy eaters and will readily accept most food substances offered.
 Diet should be varied however.
 Offer a variety of insect, including blood worm, earthworm, mysis, crickets (for larger specimens).
-Chopped meat can also be offered along with beef heart (offer vary sparingly due to its high fat content) along with prawn and fish (live/frozen).
+Chopped meat can also be offered along with beef heart (offer very sparingly due to its high fat content) along with prawn and fish (live/frozen).
 Frozen fish is a much preferred method of feeding fish as many "feeder fish" carry the risk of the introducing disease into an aquarium.

 Sexing

 Females are smaller than the male and the red pigment seems more prominent in the gill plates.
 The red colouration is significantly prominent in the female in breeding colours.
 The male's dorsal and ventral fins are also much more extended and elongated than the female's.